Bømlafjord Tunnel: Planning

 From 1988, environmental groups started opposing the Triangle Link.
-The most active was the local chapter of the Norwegian Society for the Conservation of Nature, who stated that the road would have a negative impact for local boat traffic to the recreational islands of Føyno and Nautøy.
+The most active was the local chapter of the Norwegian Society for the Conservation of Nature, who stated that the road would have a negative impact for local boat traffic to the recreational islands of Føyno and Nautøya.
 They therefore recommended that the municipalities select a pontoon bridge.
 Another opponent to the project was the Action Committee Against a Hasty Construction of the Triangle Link, who wanted to delay the decision until after the 1991 municipal elections to ensure that the municipal councils had backing in the public.
 Also Gisle Tjong, a local citizen, opposed the project, stating that the risk was too large and that it was uncertain how long the tolls would last.
 He argued that the tolls could just as well last 60 as 15 years.
 Instead, he wanted to use advance tolls and fuel fees, place the income in the bank and then pay the whole fixed link with the saved-up funds.
 Most of the opposition against the project was from Stord, while in Bømlo there was near consensus in favor of the project.
 The exception was in southern Bømlø, where there was concerns that their ferry service to the mainland would be terminated, which would result in considerably longer driving time to Haugesund.
 Concerns were also raised regarding people with fear of tunnels and proposals were made to keep a ferry service for such people.

 The Triangle Link was passed by the various municipal councils in February and March 1988.
 Hordaland Public Roads Administration still supported a pontoon bridge, and stated that two and a half years of work on a master plan had been wasted.
 A new master plan for the Triangle Link was published in early 1989.
 It recommended that the Langevåg–Buavåg Ferry, which connected to southern Bømlo, remain, but that the other four ferry services be terminated.
 During late 1989, advance tolling on the ferries was approved by the municipal councils and the county council, who recommended that collection start from 1 July 1990.
 However, the start date was not supported by the national government and the issue placed on hold.